Is the library open? What are the new rules and accommodations to follow?

 The 4th floor Bladen Wing study space is also available for students to access Wi-Fi and computer services.
 No booking is required, and physical distancing is applied.

-Until what time is it (Bladen Wing Study Space) open?
+Until what time is the Bladen Wing Study Space open?

-The Bladen Wing Study space is currently open Monday-Friday from 10am – 6pm.
+The Bladen Wing Study space is open Monday - Friday from 10am - 6pm and Saturday 10am - 8pm.
 Please visit UTogether2020 for ongoing Bladen Wing Study Space updates.

 Will printing services on campus be available at all times?

-You'll be able to pick up print jobs from the Library via printers in the 4th floor Bladen Wing.
-Starting Tuesday, Sept.
-8, the Bladen Wing study space will be open Monday-Friday, 10am – 8pm.
+You'll be able to pick up Library print jobs via printers in the 4th floor Bladen Wing on Monday - Friday, 10am - 8pm.